 Bridging the Gap

-Traditional Bridge Can Be Costly and Relatively Impermanent
+Traditional Bridges Can Be Costly and Relatively Impermanent

 There are other biomimetic considerations.
 Biomimetic means mimicking nature.
 In choosing dental materials, a dentist must weigh the ability of the body’s immune system to ignore dental materials after recognition, called biocompatibility, with the beauty and function patients demand.
 They must find materials that match the flexibility of teeth so they can absorb daily chewing and clenching stresses.
 They should expand and contract at the same rate as teeth do when exposed to oral temperature fluctuations and they must resist wear and fracture.